gSchool/ada-CS-Fundamentals-Internship/07-algorithms/03-greedy-algorithms.md

 ## Applications of Greedy Algorithms

-Although greedy algorithms don't always provide the most optimal or even correct solution there are cases where they do!
+Although greedy algorithms don't always provide the most optimal or even correct solution there are many cases where they do!

-We have actually already seen a greedy algorithm in practice.
+We have actually already seen a successful greedy algorithm in practice.
 [Dijkstra's Algorithm](./../09-graphs-p2/02-dijkstra.md) uses a greedy approach and is proven to always return the shortest path between two connected nodes in any graph with non-negative weights.

 ### Dijkstra's as a Greedy Algorithm

 Why is Dijkstra's a greedy algorithm?
+Recall that overall, Dijkstra's works by initially overestimating the distance from the start node to every other node in the graph.
+Then, as the algorithm traverses the graph, it uses the weight of each edge it traverses to check if it should revise its estimate for the shortest distance from the start node to the node at the end of its current path.

-Let's revisit the pseudocode for Dijkstra's.
+Let's give ourselves a more detailed reminder by looking at the pseudocode below.

 ```
 - Create a distances list equal in length to the number of nodes in the graph